Table of Contents

-Reliability – How high is the accuracy of measurement of the test?
+Reliability – How high is the accuracy of the measurement of the test?

 A test can be classified as accurate when it yields an identical or very similar result under the same condition for the same person.
 What possibilities are available for testing the reliability of a test?

-- Parallel-forms reliability: Not the same test is repeated, but a parallel form, in order to avoid memorization effects.
+- Parallel-forms reliability: Not the same test is repeated, but a parallel form, to avoid memorization effects.

 - Consistency analysis: The test is applied only once.
-For split-half reliability, the test is split in half and the scores of one-half are compared with those of the other half.
+For split-half reliability, the test is split in half and the scores of 1 half are compared with those of the other half.
 When each single test item is correlated with all others, this is called internal consistency.

-It is impossible to gain absolute measurement accuracy with a psychological test, because of a standard measurement error due to lacking reliability.
-Here, two factors are taken into consideration:
+It is impossible to gain absolute measurement accuracy with a psychological test, because of a standard measurement error due to a lack of reliability.
+Here, 2 factors are taken into consideration:

-- Standard deviation: Measure for the variation in distribution of test scores
+- Standard deviation: measure for the variation in the distribution of test scores

-The confidence interval is calculated: Test score of the proband +/- standard error of the mean = true value of the proband (usually 95%).
+The confidence interval is calculated: the test score of the proband +/- standard error of the mean = true value of the proband (usually 95%).

-Validity – Does the test actually measure the characteristic that it purports to measure?
+Validity – Does the test measure the characteristic that it purports to measure?

 - Internal validation: The test is considered by itself (internally).
-Variation of the dependent variable is clearly caused by variation of the independent variable.
+The variation of the dependent variable is caused by the variation of the independent variable.
 The results either support or reject the hypothesis.

-By means of a psychological test, you would like to assign a person to a category (e.g. patient with depression, ADHD or the like).
-For making a medical diagnosis, you conduct specific tests and come to a diagnostic decision on the basis of the results and your expert judgment.
+Using a psychological test, you would like to assign a person to a category (e.g., patient with depression, ADHD or the like).
+For making a medical diagnosis, you conduct specific tests and come to a diagnostic decision based on the results and your expert judgment.

 The risk of error of such a decision is high.
-In order to evaluate such a decision theory, sensitivity, specificity and predictive value come into play.
-This way, diagnostic approaches are evaluated with regard to their usefulness.
+To evaluate such a decision, theory, sensitivity, specificity, and predictive value come into play.
+This way, diagnostic approaches are evaluated for their usefulness.

 Verification procedures: Does the diagnostic approach make sense?

-Quality and usefulness of a test are examined as follows: A large sample with a positive and a negative category is subjected to a verification procedure and hence tested for their accurate classification, e.g. the HIV antibody test is checked via the very time-consuming, costly Western blot.
+Quality and usefulness of a test are examined as follows: a large sample with a positive and a negative category is subjected to a verification procedure and hence tested for their accurate classification, e.g., the human immunodeficiency virus (HIV) antibody test is checked via the very time-consuming, costly Western blot.

-- Sensitivity: Sensitivity indicates how many people are actually sick that are identified as positive by the test (e.g. breast cancer screening).
+- Sensitivity: Sensitivity indicates how many people are sick that are identified as positive by the test (e.g., breast cancer screening).

-- Positive predictive value: The probability of identifying a person as positive who is actually sick.
+- Positive predictive value: The probability of identifying a person as positive who is sick.

-- Negative predictive value: The probability of identifying a person as negative who is actually healthy.
+- Negative predictive value: The probability of identifying a person as negative who is healthy.

-With a 2×2 schematic of possible decisions, the specific values can be easily calculated:
+With a 2 x 2 schematic of possible decisions, the specific values can be easily calculated: